pedro00dk/willow-experiment/contents/introduction.md

 #### Procedures

-This form has four problems with algorithms and data structures.
+This form has four problems about algorithms and data structures.
 The first two should be answered without using Willow, the remaining two with Willow Basic Willow training will be presented before solving the problems, for the introduction of basic tool concepts.

 When starting to solve a problem, a timer will be displayed.
 It is not possible to stop it, but you can still submit your answer if you exceed the time limit.
-After each problem, there is a transition section, where you can stop, no time will be counted.
+After each problem, there is a transition section, where you can stop.
+During this period, time will NOT be counted.

 #### Time

 In total, the problems to be solved in this questionnaire have an expected time of 40 to 60 minutes to be solved.
+In total, the expected that the time of the training tutorial and to solve ALL problems of the questionnaire about 40 to 60 minutes.

 #### Notes

-Willow is a tool curently in development, so **you must use google chrome** or a browser based on chromium (Opera, Brave, Vivaldi, etc.).
+Willow is a tool currently in development, so **you must use Google Chrome**.
-**You also must have a google account to log into the tool**, the login will let you to run longer programs and allow the tool to collect basic user interaction data.
+**You also must have a Google Account to log into the tool**, the login will let you run longer programs and allow the tool to collect basic user interaction data.

 <!--english-->